webix-hub/docs/data/desktop/gridsuggest.md

 The extension is based on Webix [suggest list](desktop/suggest.md).
 It redefines the **default dropdown menu** for [combo](desktop/controls.md#combo) and [richselect](desktop/controls.md#richselect)  controls as well as the same-name [editors](desktop/editing.md#editortypes).

-Gridsuggest extenstion makes it possible to use Webix [datatable](datatable/index.md) in a dropdown menu while by default Webix [list](desktop/list.md) is used.
+Gridsuggest extension makes it possible to use Webix [datatable](datatable/index.md) in a dropdown menu while by default Webix [list](desktop/list.md) is used.

 ##Using Gridsuggest for Form Controls